 If you like birds and nature, I hope you will find my website useful and enjoyable.
 The focus of TTU is the advocacy of birding and the protection of the environment we ALL share, all birds, people, and all the flora and fauna of the planet.
 I enjoy birding, nature, photography, making web pages, and educating people about the environment, so TTU is a result of blending all those interests into a product I hope creates more interest in birding and protecting the environment.

-There are dozens of great birding websites and organnizations, and I have listed them in the right column found on each page.
-In particular, eBird from CLO(Cornell Lab of Ornithology), ABA (American Birding Association), and CBC (Carolina Bird Cub) are all excellent resources that I use regularly.
+There are dozens of great birding websites and organizations, many of which are listed in the right column found on each TTU page.
+In particular, eBird from CLO(Cornell Lab of Ornithology), ABA (American Birding Association), and CBC (Carolina Bird Club) are all excellent resources that I use regularly.
 And yes, we do love acronyms in birding.

 TTU hint: many postings about bird sightings use species acronyms, such as GBBG, Great Black-backed Gull.
 Here is a link to all the codes.